icy/google-group-crawler/README.md

 This is a `Bash` script to download all public `mbox` files from a Google Group.

-You see `craw.sh` because the author made a typo error as he always did.

 ### Usage

 The first run